|Birth: ||Jun. 20, 1840|

 The 178th Regiment served primarily in Washington, DC, and in Virginia.
 During the first week in July, 1863, it was sent on a reconnaissance mission to Bottom's Bridge, New Kent County, Virginia.
 It engaged in a brisk skirmish with some Rebel troops at the Chickahominy River on July 2, 1863.
 This diversion delayed Rebel troops in Richmond, Virginia, from reinforcing their troops in Gettysburg, Pennsylvania.

-Jack was born in White Hall, Derry Township, Columbia County (now Montour County), Pennsylvania, to Elizabeth Kline and Edward Crawford.
+Jack was born to Elizabeth Kline and Edward Crawford.
 He was a farmer and also worked as a blacksmith.
 He married Hannah Rustay on Sept.
 1, 1867 at Town Hill, Luzerne County, Pennsylvania.
 Justice of the Peace G. C. McWaine performed the marriage.
 The couple had thirteen children: Millie, twins Dora and Cora, Ira, Della, George, May, Alice, Byron, Charles, Ethel, Lena, and another child who died as an infant.

 Jack filed for a Civil War pension on July 5, 1882.
 The government rejected this initial claim, but approved his second claim on September 15, 1890.